-In 1983 John Golomb then working as Product Designer or his family business took an old idea and developed a revolutionary boxing glove design idea.
-Thoroughly tested and officially approved by most boxing authorities and commissions.
-His patented glove known then as the Thumbless Glove was widely used by professional boxers in New York State in which it was mandated for all professional fights excluding a championship contest.
-Many of Michael Tyson’s fights the boxers wore the new glove.
+In 1983, as Product Designer of the Everlast Sporting Goods Manufacturing Company, I developed a revolutionary idea for a boxing glove design.
+Thoroughly tested and officially approved by most boxing authorities and commissions, my patented glove known then as the Thumbless Glove was widely used by professional boxers in New York State where it was mandated for all professional fights, excluding championship contests.
+In many of Michael Tyson's fights the boxers wore the new glove.
 US Military Academies gladly accepted and integrated the new gloves into their boxing programs.
-Many amateur associations including the Golden Gloves used the gloves.
+Many amateur associations including the Golden Gloves used the gloves as well.

-For the most part the Thumbless glove has been recognized by the optimal design for boxing gloves since.
-Most of medical advisory boards for boxing and commissions national and international for boxing safety have recommended the gloves and still do.
+For the most part, the Thumbless Glove has been recognized as the optimal design for boxing gloves.
+Most boxing medical advisory boards and commissions (national and international) for boxing safety have recommended the gloves and still do.

 So if the Thumbless Glove is so great, why isn’t it the only type of glove that is used?
 There are a few reasons for the lack of its visibility in boxing.
 Everlast first introduced the glove in 1983 after substantial investment in developing the product.
 Although state boxing commissions and legislations considered mandating the glove, there was a natural resistance to change and considerable product loyalty to other